JanMird/scrapping-telegram-bot/README.md

 LAUNCH
 ------

  Enter directory with README.
 Now you are ready to <s>work as frontend</s> start bot.
-Use following command : sh script.sh <your token>
+Use following command : `sh script.sh` ...

  ![IMAGE0](images/greatfrontend.jpg)